 Follow these steps to quickly get your LaCie Drive powered on and connected to your computer.
-Click on a step to get started!

-- 2.1.
-Connect the Power Supply and Switch On the Drive - 2.2.
+To get started, go to: 2.1.
+Connect the Power Supply and Switch On the Drive or 2.2.
 Connect the USB 2.0 Cable to Your LaCie Drive and to Your Computer